rohitcpp/rohitcpp/README.md

-# 👋 Hello, I'm Rohit More!
+# 👋 Hey, I'm Rohit More!

-Welcome to my GitHub profile!
-I’m currently working on various programming languages and an exciting project named **Mission Vardaan Studio**.
+Welcome to my GitHub!
+I'm a passionate **developer, problem solver, and tech enthusiast** who loves working on exciting projects and learning new technologies.
+Right now, I'm focused on **Mission Vardaan Studio**, a project that aims to deliver a top-notch video editing experience.

 ---

-### 🛠️ Languages & Tools
+## 🚀 Technologies I Work With

+Here are some of the technologies and tools I use:

 <p align="left">
   <img src="https://img.shields.io/badge/HTML-E34F26?style=for-the-badge&logo=html5&logoColor=white" alt="HTML" />